bclins/bclins.github.io/spring24/cs480/notes.md

 We didn't go into details, but we did talk about one issue with large MDPs.
 If there are a lot of states, then the transition probability function $P(i,j,a)$ which is the probability of moving from state $i$ to state $j$ if you take action $a$ is zero for most combinations of the input.
 Therefore, when you calculate the Bellman equation, most of the entries of the vector $q_i(a)$ are zeros.
 This is an example of a **sparse** vector (i.e., it has a lot of zero entries).
 It would save computer time if we didn't keep track of all of those zeros.

 Therefore, when we create a MDP object, we might want to express our transition function differently.
 We could create a function $T(i,a)$ which computes for any state $i$ and action $a$ a list that contains tuples `(j, p)` where $j$ is a possible future state and $p$ is the probability to reach that state.
-For example in the grid world example we did last time,
+For example in the grid world we could use code like this:
 ```python
 # Example
 T(9,"up") # should output [(5, 0.8), (8, 0.1), (10, 0.1)]